dickyw71/timestamp-microservice/README.md

 # timestamp-microservice
 Microservice project for Free Code Camp Backend: This microservice validates timestamp strings in Unix and Natural formats.

-Developed with [Will White](https://github.com/willnwhite) during pair programming session.
+Developed with [Will White](https://github.com/willnwhite) during a pair programming session.